eclipse-zenoh/zenoh-plugin-dds/README.md

 $ cd zenoh-plugin-dds
 ```
 > :warning: **WARNING** :warning: : On Linux, don't use `cargo build` command without specifying a package with `-p`.
 Building both `zplugin-dds` (plugin library) and `zenoh-bridge-dds` (standalone executable) together will lead to a `multiple definition of `load_plugin'` error at link time.
 See [#117](https://github.com/eclipse-zenoh/zenoh-plugin-dds/issues/117#issuecomment-1439694331) for explanations.

-> :warning: **WARNING** :warning: : Zenoh and its plugins are developed in Rust.
-Unfortunately, Rust does not guarantee any ABI stability when using different versions of the build toolchain, libraries, etc. For that reason, make sure that Zenoh router and its plugins are built using the same version of the compiler.

 You can then choose between building the zenoh bridge for DDS:
 - as a plugin library that can be dynamically loaded by the zenoh router (`zenohd`):